} Skip to Main Content

 Educational institution.
 Sites using this domain name are schools ranging from kindergarten to higher education.
 Information from sites within this domain must be examined very carefully.
 If it is from a department or research center at an educational institution, it can generally be taken as credible.
 However, students' personal sites are not usually monitored by the school even though they are on the school's server and use the .edu domain.

 Government.
 State or federal government site.
 Information such as Census statistics, Congressional hearings, and Supreme Court rulings would be included in sites with this domain.
-The information is considered to be from a credible source.
+The information is usually considered to be from a credible source, but you should still try to verify it with sources outside of the government.

 Traditionally a non-profit organization.
 Organizations such as the American Red Cross or PBS (Public Broadcasting System) use this domain suffix.
 Generally, the information in these types of sites is credible and unbiased, but there are examples of organizations that strongly advocate specific points of view over others, such as National Right to Life and Planned Parenthood.